robertlestak/preflight/README.md

 `preflight` is configured using a YAML or JSON file.
 The default location is a `preflight.yml` file in the current working directory, but you can specify a different location using the `-config` flag.

+Whereas each preflight driver accepts a single operational input, `preflight` accepts a list of inputs for each driver.
+This allows you to check multiple endpoints, environment variables, etc. in a single run.

 ```yaml
 dns:
 - endpoint: https://example.com